 I like films about artists.
 This is about an artist in New York.
 He gets an advance from his gallery, to fulfill some works for his next exhibition.
 While he is working, a punk band moves in next doors to his studio.
 It drives him mad and he equips himself with a wireless power drill and starts to kill homeless people with it.
 Can one imagine a worse weapon than a slow power drill?
 It gets even worse when the owner of his gallery laughs when he is shown the material for the next show.
 The new paintings are totally useless.
 Both the gallery owner and the punk band get the same treatment as the poor homeless people earlier.

-Anonymous asked: Is the upcoming "Before and After Cinema" conference going to be recorded or transmitted life on the web for international audiences?
+Anonymous said: Is the upcoming "Before and After Cinema" conference going to be recorded or transmitted life on the web for international audiences?
 If so, where can I watch it.
 If not, why?
 I believe it is a relevant topic to share on an broader international scale and the platform for doing it is fairly inexpensive and simple.

 The conferene will be recorded, but only for documentation.
 There are many reasons why, mainly technical, and the fact that the conference takes place in a Cinema Theatre, with no Internet and where mobile connection have a very weak signal.
 The quality of the streaming wouldn’t match the quality of the content.
 Next time…